WolframBlockchainLabs/WolframPriceFeedInfrastructure/docs/guides/ccxt.md

    Commit the new config file to your fork with a descriptive commit message.

 5. **Create a Pull Request**
-   Submit a pull request to the original CCXT repository with your new exchange configuration.
+   Submit a pull request to the original repository with your new exchange configuration.

 ## Updating an Existing Exchange Configuration